jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - Pod replicas for scaling
 - **Ingress** - open comm channel into cluster\app
 - Numerous ways to provide users access to k8s cluster in AKS: https://docs.microsoft.com/en-us/azure/aks/concepts-identity (including AD client application with oauth 2)
+- Azure Container Network Interface plug-in assigns IP addresses from a virtual network to containers brought up in the virtual machine, attaching them to the virtual network, and connecting them directly to other containers and virtual network resources.

 ## 🔖 Configure and manage virtual networking (25–30%)